 So many females suffer from chronic pelvic pain, painful periods, or painful intercourse.
 Many females have also suffered from some sort of trauma to their root, whether that was surgical, sexual, or emotional trauma.
 A feeling of disconnect often ensues following trauma—a numbness, a certain amount of detachment—that freezes the root of our being in order to protect it, disconnecting us from that part of ourselves that energetically roots us into the Earth and is the source of our abundant creative power: our pelvic bowl.
+In this article you will learn exactly what’s pelvic floor therapy along with how it can help someone with pelvic floor dysfunction heal.

 What is a Pelvic Bowl?